Stuart-Mouse/lead-sheets/notes.md

 TODO:
     / explicit cast from Any to static type
-        ? preserves ability to use Any as lvalue through the cast / implicit conversion to Any for procedure arguments
+        / preserves ability to use Any as lvalue through the cast / implicit conversion to Any for procedure arguments
-        what to do about lack of additional indirection? should be fine to just use Any as Any in call_procedure, without additional indirection but perhaps it will be more problematic if we later try to use `*void` to pass arguments instead of `Any` implicit type assertion in operation between Any and other operand of static type (assumes both types are the same) implicit type assertion when assigning to or from an Any where other side of assignment is statically known better way to denote that declared type of some external variable is Any maybe we just set some flag for this...
+        what to do about lack of additional indirection? should be fine to just use Any as Any in call_procedure, without additional indirection but perhaps it will be more problematic if we later try to use `*void` to pass arguments instead of `Any` ? implicit type assertion in operation between Any and other operand of static type (assumes both types are the same) / implicit type assertion when assigning to or from an Any where other side of assignment is statically known / when assigning to an Any, add an implicit cast to match RHS type / no special logic needed when assigning from an Any (for now) since we can use hint type better way to denote that declared type of some external variable is Any maybe we just set some flag for this...